 In addition to using commercially available colors, Dira also develops her own color palettes, incorporating natural dyes, including Sandalwood and Black Walnut.

-During this phase, the designer sets out to find the best materials for the collection, incorporating local wools and overstock fabrics from luxury fashion companies based in New York City.
+During this phase, the designer sets out to find the best materials for the collection, incorporating local wools and overstock materials from luxury fashion companies based in New York City.

 SAMPLING & PRODUCTION

-Each collection concludes with the creation and testing of sample and final garments.
-Dira works with a local team of artisans and small factories in New York City and in Great Britain, her second home, to produce each collection.
+Each collection concludes with the creation and testing of sample and final accessories.
+Dira works with a local team of knitters in New York City to produce each collection.